 Now that we understand what these killer spam e-mails are, let’s talk about how in the world the senders are able to get our e-mail addresses to send us these junk e-mails in the first place.
 Spammers usually either buy our e-mail addresses in bulk from other companies or they use software programs called bots to automatically collect our e-mail addresses from the web.
 That’s why we have to be careful not to share our e-mails too often with web sites, groups or people we don’t know.
 It’s also a good idea to learn how companies intend to use our e-mail addresses before sharing with them.
 To find out how exposed you are to these scammers, go ahead and type your e-mail address in Yahoo or Google search bar and notice how many times your e-mail address comes up.
 You’re lucky if nothing comes up.

 Scammers may also send thousands of e-mails to guessed e-mail addresses.
-They try all kind of e-mail combination and once they know how e-mail addresses are created in a company like firstname.lastname@example.org, they have a better chance to find a email@example.com.
-They don’t care if most of their e-mails bounce back because first of all they don’t spend a lot of time creating them and that’s why most of them look like garbage, and second, it doesn't cost them any thing to send them out but it costs us because we pay for bandwidth.
+They try all kind of e-mail combination and once they know how e-mail addresses are created in a company like firstname.lastname@example.org, they have a better chance to reach their employees.
+They don’t care if most of their e-mails bounce back because first of all they don’t spend a lot of time creating them and that’s why most of them look like garbage, and second, it doesn't cost them any thing to send them out.
 Scammers will send millions of e-mails hoping just to get a few desired responses.
 They are creative and use many techniques to hide the origin of their e-mails, such as place a real name in the sender’s line that you may recognize and consider a friend which is also called a spoofed e-mail, and use attractive subjects like “you are a winner” or “claim your prize” to entice readers to open and read the junk e-mails.

-Spammers send the e-mails from an Internet Service Provider (ISP) like Yahoo, Google, or Hotmail.
+Spammers may send the e-mails from any email service provider like Yahoo, Google, or Hotmail.
 They may relay their e-mails through the e-mail server of a third party, and that costs companies a lot of money, not only in terms of bandwidth but also defending themselves when they get investigated for an e-mail that was “supposedly” originated from their mail server.
 Or, they may also change the header of an e-mail and make it appear as if it was coming from another origin (also called spoofed e-mail).
 If they get detected by ISPs and removed, they move to another ISP and open a new account to start all over again.

 And by the way, after you report the junk e-mails, delete the e-mails and don’t even open them.
 Opening these bad e-mails which may contain hidden and deadly viruses can kill your computer and in some cases can bring the entire network of your organization down.